Adityamech/AWS-Infrastructure-setup-using-Terraform/README.md

 # Terraform-AWS-Project

-In This Terraform AWS project!
-I automated AWS infrastructure using Terraform to deploy two applications in different availability zones, set up a VPC, and configure a load balancer to handle traffic seamlessly.
+In this project, I automated AWS infrastructure using Terraform to deploy two applications in different availability zones, set up a VPC, and configure a load balancer to handle traffic seamlessly.

 ![Alt text](Assets/TerraformInfrastructureDiagram.png)